bioFAM/MOFA2/README.md

 The data and the pre-trained models can be downloaded [here](ftp://ftp.ebi.ac.uk/pub/databases/mofa)

+## Slack group
+We have a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLWNhZmM1MDRlMTZjZWRmYWJjMGFmMDkzNDBmMDhjYmJmMzdlYzU4Y2EzYTI1OGExNzM2MmUwMzJkZmVjNDkxNGI).

+## Contact
+Ricard Argelaguet (ricard@ebi.ac.uk) and Danila Bredikhin (danila.bredikhin@embl.de)

-## Frequently asked questions
+## Frequently asked questions (FAQ)

-### Frequently asked questions on the transition from MOFA v1 to MOFA+
+### FAQ on the transition from MOFA v1 to MOFA+

 **(Q) Can MOFA+ be applied to bulk data?**
 MOFA+ remains 100% applicable to bulk data.